Kmohamedalie/DTM-SE-DevOps_final_project/README.md

 ## IDEA
 The main idea is to apply simple DevOps principles in the Data Science field.
-Here we assume the role of a WebDeveloper/full-stack-engineer working with a team of Data Scientist/Analyst or Business Intelligence experts in a company where his role is to automate and publish the findings internally/ within a company or externally with other stakeholders.
+Here we assume the role of a WebDeveloper/full-stack-engineer working with a team of Data Scientist/Analyst or Business Intelligence experts in a company where his role is to automate and publish the findings internally within a company or externally with other stakeholders.
 For this project we decided to use the free Covid health-data from the [WHO official website](https://covid19.who.int/) , and the Tableau software for simple analysis and data visualization.
 The section uses live update data from [our world in Data](https://ourworldindata.org/), an official website trusted